 The mobile market is a truck stocked with affordable, locally grown fruits and vegetables.
-The Market will make stops in six island neighborhoods with residents who have expressed that they have limited access to fresh, locally grown food.
+The Market stops in six island neighborhoods with residents who have expressed that they have limited access to fresh, locally grown food.
 The mission of the market is to expand healthy food access for all in our community, with a focus on islanders who participate in food assistance programs.
-We purchase local produce at wholesale prices from local growers and sell with a small mark up to cover operating expenses—this is not a for-profit venture.
+We purchase local produce and eggs at wholesale prices from local growers and sell with a small mark up to cover operating expenses—this is not a for-profit venture.

 When does the Mobile Market operate?